ishtms/nodebook/src/content/buffers/allocation-patterns.md

 Your `headerBuffer` looks correct at first.
 You read the magic numbers and determine it's a JPEG file.
 But while you're processing it, the `sanitizeFileInMemory` function runs.
 It modifies the original `arrayBuffer` directly.
 Because your `headerBuffer` is just a view into that _same memory_, its contents are now silently changed out from under you.

 Suddenly, your file type detection logic fails intermittently.
 Data you thought was constant and immutable has been corrupted by a completely different part of your application.
 This is a nightmare to debug.
-There are no errors, no crashes—just inconsistent results.
+There are no errors, no crashes - just inconsistent results.
 You might spend days chasing race conditions in your logic, when the root cause is a misunderstanding of whether `Buffer.from()` is performing a copy or creating a shared-memory view.

 Let's walk through the sequence of events to understand how this can cause issues.